-In the MIDI pull-down menu you have to select the MIDI IN and MIDI OUT ports that you want to use.
+In the MIDI/Preferences pull-down menu you have to select the MIDI IN and MIDI OUT ports that you want to use.
 If you want to write sound programs into your FI then you must have two MIDI connections between FI and the computer, one cable from the MIDI OUT of the interface to the MIDI IN of FI, and one from the MIDI OUT of FI into MIDI IN on the computer.
 If you just want to edit sounds and experiment with them, without writing them into FI, then it is enough to have one MIDI connection, from MIDI OUT of the computer into MIDI IN of FI.
-In this case, if you want to design a sound using a keyboard instead of the bass guitar you can connect the MIDI OUT of the keyboard into the MIDI IN of the computer, and the computer will perform a through function for the keyboard signals.
+On this panel there is a second MIDI IN for a Keyboard Input Device.
+If you want to design a sound using a keyboard instead of the bass guitar you can connect the MIDI OUT of the keyboard into this MIDI IN of the computer, and the computer will perform a through function for the keyboard signals.
+It is important that you must not connect the FI MIDI OUT to the Keyboard Input Device, only to FI Input Device.
+From version 1.22 of the FI there is a MIDI through function implemented in the FI software.
+Since the Keyboard Input Device also implement a MIDI through, connecting the FI to this input would cause n infinite MIDI loop.

-In the FILE pull-down menu you find five options, plus Exit.
+In the FILE pull-down menu you find six options, plus Exit.
 In Select Directory you have to select the directory where you keep the sound programs.
 With Load Program you can load a sound program into the FI, and with Save Program you can save a sound program that you edited.
 You can save and load a sound program with any name, but if you want to write it into the FI then the name determines the location where it will be written to.